egreen64/teleport-challenge/rfd/XXX-job-worker-service.md

 1. Read the job log file, one line at a time and write each record to the user's supplied go channel until EOF
 1. Close log file
 1. Close user supplied go channel to indicate to user that there are no more log messages

+An alternative approach to having a polling loop would be to use the **inotify** api to get notifications when the job's log file is updated.

 ### Transport Security